 Capabilities and experience at rank

-PRSB considers qualifications, capabilities and experience gained with Victoria Police, other policing agencies and/or other employment and voluntary work and makes an assessment for a nominated rank against the Victoria Police Rank Capability Profiles.
+PRSB considers qualifications, capabilities and experience gained with Victoria Police, other policing agencies and/or other employment and voluntary work and makes an assessment for a nominated rank against the Victoria Police Rank Capability Framework.

 For ranks of sergeant and above, consideration is given to your ability to demonstrate contemporary management and people-focused leadership and management capabilities. read more...

 If your application does not meet the qualifications at a specified rank, you will be notified and provided with the opportunity to submit further information.